System-Specific Guidance

 Note: In a Windows environment administrator privileges are required for the default install location.

 The following is an example cmd script that installs FTorch and runs the integration tests.
 It assumes you have already installed CMake, git, the Intel compilers, and Visual Studio.
+There are a few places where output is turned on or off using the ECHO command.
+If you are experiencing issues with the install then it may be helpful to set ECHO ON throughout.

-rem disable output for now
+rem Disable output for now

-rem load intel compilers
+rem Load intel compilers

 call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"

-rem download ftorch
+rem Download ftorch

 git clone https://github.com/Cambridge-ICCS/FTorch.git